h4cktoria/process-monitor/README.md

 ## License

 This software is licensed under GPL v3.
-See [here]() for full details
+See [here](https://github.com/h4cktoria/process-monitor/blob/main/LICENSE) for full details

-> Process Monitor -
+> Process Monitor - Your swiss army knife when it comes to process-handling.
 > Copyright (C) 2023  Hacktoria
 >
 > This program is free software: you can redistribute it and/or modify